-3.9 Aircraft noise from the large American airbases at RAF Mildenhall and RAF Lakenheath (based on 2015 data) also imposes constraints on development.
+Aircraft noise from the large American airbases at RAF Mildenhall and RAF Lakenheath (based on 2015 data) (based on Military Aviation Noise Contour Report for RAF Lakenheath dated 24th February 2017) also imposes constraints on development.
 However, it is important to note that flightpaths may change as a result of the announcement to close RAF Mildenhall and restructure activities at RAF Lakenheath over the next 5-7 years.
-The map below indicates current noise contours (2015).
+The map below indicates current noise contours (2015 for RAF Lakenheath 2017).
 Reference is made to this noise constraint, where relevant, in the constraints and opportunities sections of the individual settlement chapters of this plan.